 The department offers a two-year Honors Program (https:// psychology.columbia.edu/content/honors-program), designed for a limited number of juniors and seniors interested in participating in research.
-Beginning in the first term of junior year and continuing through senior year, students take PSYC UN3920 Honors Research and simultaneously participate in an honors research course (PSYC UN3920 Honors Research) under the supervision of a member of the department.
+Beginning in the first term of junior year and continuing through senior year, students take PSYC UN3910 Honors Seminar and simultaneously participate in an honors research course (PSYC UN3920 Honors Research) under the supervision of a member of the department.
 Students make a formal presentation and complete an honors essay based on this research toward the end of their senior year.

 To qualify for honors, students must take a total of 6 points beyond the number required for their major and satisfy all other requirements for the major.
 The additional 6 points may include the Honors Seminar and Honors Research courses.
-Interested students should apply at the end of their sophomore year.
-Instructions and an application form are available on the Honors

-Program page of the department website.
+Interested students should apply at the end of their sophomore year, and are also encouraged to identify and meet with a potential faculty mentor prior to applying.
+Instructions and an application form are available on the Honors Program page of the department website.
 Typically no more than 10% of graduating majors receive departmental honors in a given academic year.